Artist

 How much does Blur make in a year?

-Blur is modeled at $1.1M-$3.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Blur is estimated at $1.1M-$3.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Blur still make money?